Battle of Krško (1573): Background

 The Croatian - Slovene Peasant Revolt of 1573 erupted as a consequence of difficult life conditions of Croatian and Slovene serfs in late stage of feudalism.
 Nobility and clergy enjoyed privileges and all political rights, while completely disenfranchised peasantry carried all the hard burdens of state, especially forced labour such as Corvée.
 At the same time, peasantry was more than anyone affected by the Ottoman akinji raids while also participating in the wars against Ottoman Empire.

 The uprising erupted on 29 January 1573 in Croatian Zagorje, including lands south of the Sava river, near settlements: Mokrice, Samobor, Okić and Jastrebarsko.
 In neighbouring Styria, rebellion erupted in area between Bizeljsko and Podčetrtek and continued spreading towards Brežice.
-One of rebelled serfs commander - Ilija Gregorić - managed to capture Cesargrad castle with the help of serfs from neighbouring Bizeljsko.
+One of the rebel serfs' commander - Ilija Gregorić - managed to capture Cesargrad castle with the help of serfs from neighbouring Bizeljsko.

 Opposing forces

 Nobility

 Uskoks captain Josip Thurn commanded contingent of some 500 men consisting of uskoks (haramijas) equipped with firearms.
-There was also German infantry and cavalry, as well as Bihać cavalry contingent led by lieutenant Danilo Laser.
+There were also some German infantry and cavalry, as well as Bihać cavalry contingent led by lieutenant Danilo Laser.
 Additionally, he also had at his disposal some musketeers, arquebusiers and hussars.

 Rebelled peasantry

 A 1581 portrait of Josip Thurn.

-Rebels captain Nikola Kupinić led a contingent of some two thousand Croatian and Slovene serfs.
-Most of the serfs had some combat experience; either by serving in Landsturm wars against the Ottomans, where they served as either: infantry, cavalry or riflemen.
+Rebels' captain Nikola Kupinić led a contingent of some two thousand Croatian and Slovene serfs.
+Most of the serfs had some combat experience; either by serving in Landsturm wars against the Ottomans, where they served as either: infantry, cavalry or musketeers.
 In addition, serfs from Susedgrad-Stubica Segniory already fought in feudal struggles between Hennings and Tahys over control of Susedgrad Castle.
 For example, in January 1565, Hennings armed their 800 serfs for taking over Stubica castle.
 Few years later, 3000 strong serf army armed and equipped by Croatian vice-ban Ambroz Gregorijanec managed to defeat royal Croatian army near castle of Susedgrad.
 Nonetheless, when peasant revolt erupted, most of the weaponry and ammunition remained stored in fortified castles controlled by nobility.
-The only castles which peasants did manage to take were Cesargrad (captured on 29 January) and Krško, which surrendered without a fight between 4 and 5 February.
-From these victories, serfs managed to capture some rifles, sabres, spears and some 8-10 light Lombard cannons.
-As most of these weapons ended distributed between various peasant armies, most of the serfs were merely infantry armed with axes, flails, scythes or with some rifles with little ammunition.
-Some 10% of rebelled serfs could also fight as a cavalry.
+The only castles which peasants did manage to take were Cesargrad (captured on 29 January 1573) and Krško, which surrendered without a fight between 4 and 5 February.
+From these victories, serfs managed to capture some muskets, sabres, spears and some 8-10 light Lombard cannons.
+As most of these weapons ended distributed between various peasant armies, most of the serfs were merely infantry armed with axes, flails, scythes or with some muskets with little ammunition.
+Some 10% of rebelled serfs could also fight as light cavalry.
 Many serfs used bows and arrows.